isc-projects/bind9/doc/arm/reference.rst

 ``wildcard``
     The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard.

 ``self``
-    This rule matches when the name of the record being pdated matches the contents of the identity field.
+    This rule matches when the name of the record being updated matches the contents of the identity field.
 The name field is ignored.
 To avoid confusion, it is recommended that this field be set to the same value as the identity field or to "."
     The ``self`` rule type is most useful when allowing one key per name to update, where the key has the same name as the record to be updated.
-In this case, the identity field can be specified as ``*`` (an asterisk).
+In this case, the identity field can be specified as ``*`` (asterisk).

 ``selfsub``
-    This rule is similar to ``self`` except that subdomains of ``self`` can also be updated.
+    This rule is similar to ``self``, except that subdomains of ``self`` can also be updated.

 ``selfwild``
-    This rule is similar to ``self`` except that only subdomains of ``self`` can be updated.
+    This rule is similar to ``self``, except that only subdomains of ``self`` can be updated.

 ``ms-self``
-    When a client sends an UPDATE using a Windows machine principal (for example, 'machine$@REALM'), this rule allows records with the absolute name of 'machine.REALM' to be updated.
+    When a client sends an UPDATE using a Windows machine principal (for example, ``machine$@REALM``), this rule allows records with the absolute name of ``machine.REALM`` to be updated.

     The realm to be matched is specified in the identity field.